I am Ashita Piris, and I am responsible for operating passenger carts and autonomous wheelchairs at the airport.

-On my days off, I like to spend time reading, writing, playing games, watching movies with friends, etc.
+On my days off, I enjoy reading, writing, gaming, and watching movies with friends.

 BAMINA HANNEDIGE PRABATH ASITHA PEIRIS